-SKYFLD® is designed to help you make the best use of your resources by bringing a new level of precision into your farming operations.
-That is why you can create fertilisation maps based on up to ten biomass or soil maps - that are tailor-made for your farming equipment.
+SKYFLD® was designed to help you make the best use of your resources by bringing a new level of precision into your farming operations.
+That is why you can create fertilisation maps based on up to ten biomass, soil or yield maps - that are tailor-made for your farming equipment.

 To ensure that the maps are exactly as accurate as you need, you can watch how the map preview changes in real-time as you adjust the parameters.